 - I. Inspirational address - 2.
-Lesson planning and lesson preparation at the primary level (K-3) - 3.
+Lesson planning and lesson preparation (K-8) - 3.
 Reflective teaching-demonstration and lessons - 4.
 Classroom management and discipline readings and discussion in a faculty meeting format - 5.
 Special education reading and discussion in a faculty meeting format - 6.
 In-service teacher presentations - 7.
 Diversity presentation - 8.
 Teaching: elementary school children are bused in and taught lessons prepared.
 The rounds of teaching are done twice. - 9.
-Debriefing and discussion of lessons. - 10.
+Debriefing and discussion of lessons - 10.
 Reflection journal: a student will keep a reflection journal of his or her experiences.
 The specifics and format of the journal will be described during this experience.